RuiqingDing/KnowledgeDA/README.md

 * **Attention**

   * the fine-tuned model will be saved in `Classify/save_dict`
-* the result will be store as the classification report in `Classify/result`

-  * an example of the result on CMID.
+  * the result will be store as the classification report in `Classify/result`, here we give an example of the result on CMID

 ```
                 precision    recall  f1-score   support